 2CH3OH(g) + 3O2(g) → 2CO2(g) + 4H2O(g)

-Similar to the above example, methanol too here is the reducing agent and oxygen acts as the oxidizing agent.
-Methanol is a more complex hydrocarbon and hence requires more molecules of oxygen and produces more water and carbon dioxide.
+Like the above example, methanol is also the reducing agent, and oxygen is the oxidizing agent.
+Methanol is a more complex hydrocarbon that requires more oxygen molecules and produces more water and carbon dioxide.

-Complete Combustion of a substance gives the highest amount of energy possible which can be extracted.
+The complete Combustion of a substance gives the most energy possible, which can be extracted.
 This is because all of the substance is successfully combusted.

-This type of combustion is also called ‘clean combustion’ as the products formed by this combustion does not pollute or harm the environment in any way, since it is just carbon dioxide and water.
+This type of combustion is also called ‘clean combustion’ as the products formed by this combustion do not pollute or harm the environment since it is just carbon dioxide and water.

-A very common example that we see of clean combustion is the burning of LPG in our homes, as it usually produces a clear blue flame and no smoke.
+A common example of clean combustion is the burning of LPG in our homes, as it produces a clear blue flame and no smoke.

 What is Incomplete Combustion?

-Like Complete Combustion reactions, the reactants play the same role, where oxygen is an oxidizing agent, and the hydrocarbons are reducing agents.
+Like Complete Combustion reactions, the reactants play the same role: oxygen is an oxidizing agent, and the hydrocarbons are reducing agents.

 This type of reaction is mostly undesirable as it releases very little energy compared to complete reactions of the same substances.

-This reaction is mainly characterized by a yellow flame with sooty smoke.
+A yellow flame with sooty smoke mainly characterizes this reaction.
 The primary products of this reaction are water and carbon monoxide (CO).

 When household appliances get burnt or catch fire, they undergo an Incomplete Combustion reaction.
 The toxic carbon monoxide hence produced is colorless and odorless.